anyWareSculpture/sculpture-client/README.md

 This will launch the dev version locally.

+Note: If using local dev versions of libraries:

+    npm link anyware
+    npm link @anyware/sound-assets

-## Build and run debug version for sculptures
+## Build and run release version for sculptures

     npm run build
     ./scripts/anyware.sh publish [<sculptureId>]

-## Package Chrome App for App Store

-Build the app into the build/ directory:

-    npm run build

-Package as a Chrome packaged app (dist/anyware-sculpture.zip)

-    npm run package

-## Serial Emulator
+## Serial Emulator (no longer maintained)

 To test the sculpture client without a sculpture, we have a serial emulator which emulates basic behavior of the microcontrollers over virtual serial ports.